Rooftop Housing Group Limited (L4404) - Regulatory Judgement: 12 November 2025

 Rooftop regularly publishes performance information including quarterly feedback and service improvement reports to its tenants.
 Rooftop’s commitment to fair and respectful treatment of its tenants is reflected in its updated Equality, Diversity and Inclusion Strategy, and there is ongoing work to improve its understanding of its tenants to provide services that meet a range of diverse needs.

-We saw evidence of weaknesses in Rooftop’s complaints handling, in particular, it has not consistently responded to complaints in a timely manner.
+We saw evidence of weaknesses in Rooftop’s complaints handling, in particular, it had not consistently responded to complaints in a timely manner.
 Rooftop has now made changes to its approach to complaints handling to improve performance and ensure it is addressing complaints fairly, effectively and promptly.

-Governance – G1 – September 2024
+Governance – G1 - November 2025

 Based on the evidence gained from the inspection, there is assurance that Rooftop’s governance arrangements are meeting the requirements of the Governance and Financial Viability Standard.
 The skills, experience and knowledge of its leadership are appropriately aligned with the activities of the organisation and there is a structured approach to developing and appraising skills to support succession planning.
 Rooftop’s board actively challenges and seeks assurance regarding Rooftop’s management of risks.

 Rooftop has provided appropriate assurance that its board proactively reviews its approach to delivering against its purpose and regularly considers alternative options to ensure it is achieving value for money in making best use of resources.
-The board has clear ownership and oversight of operational and strategic performance and it has demonstrated a willingness and ability to address the areas of underperformance that have contributed to its C2 grade.
+The board has clear ownership and oversight of operational and strategic performance, and it has demonstrated a willingness and ability to address the areas of underperformance that have contributed to its C2 grade.
 This includes formulation of a repairs improvement plan and the establishment of a centralised complaints team.

 Roles and responsibilities within the wider governance structure are well defined and understood, and the board has demonstrably acted to mitigate financial risk and supported Rooftop’s compliance with the financial viability elements of the Governance and Financial Viability Standard.